jessieh9/yello-wayup-frontend-challenge/README.md

 - Coding Language best practices
 - Maintainability: Is it written in a clean, maintainable way?
 - Show us your work through your commit history
+- * Use of AI: You are expected to be able to showcase, explain and iterate over your code.
+AI usage is allowed as a programming aide, but **do not simply copy/paste AI-generated code**.

 **It doesn’t have to be perfect.
 Writing code always involves trade-offs and design decisions.
 The most important thing is your ability to speak about the decisions you have made.**